 coughing up blood or vomit that looks like coffee grounds.

 mild rash or itching.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 There may be other drugs that can interact with Dificid.
 Tell your doctor about all the prescription and over-the-counter medications you use.
 This includes vitamins, minerals, herbal products, and drugs prescribed by other doctors.
 Do not start using a new medication without telling your doctor.

-More Dificid resources
+More about Dificid (fidaxomicin)

 Where can I get more information?

 - Your pharmacist can provide more information about Dificid.